 Tip: Determine the primary goal of each web page and create your call to action to achieve that goal.
 Understand the buying process of your target audience.
 Then provide them the right call to action at the right stage in the process.
 If someone is just starting their research on a potential solution, asking them to buy is premature.
 However, giving them an educational piece may be just what they are looking for.

 8. Visitors have to search for your contact information

 A contact page is a must but don’t make your visitor search for it.
 Put your phone number where it is clearly visible and make it click to call for mobile visitors.
-I don’t expose email addresses on websites due to harvesters, but web forms can help people contact you via email without the risk.
+Use simple web forms to help people contact you via email.